JustinDoty60/Connect4/README.md

 **How it works**
 Players are first prompted to give their display name.
-Once they select a name, they will be brought into the lobby area where they can invite other non-busy players, player's that are not in a game currently, to play a game of Connect 4.
+Once they select a name, they will be brought into the lobby area where they can invite other non-busy players, players that are not in a game currently, to play a game of Connect 4.
 Invites can be declined and accepted and players have the option to rematch one another after a game.
 I hope you enjoy!
 Thanks for playing.